intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 This requires a mindset change, a migration away from using implicit signals.
 And of course, we need to choose such cases where the collaboration can be performed safely, is not a privacy concern, and the incentives of the relevant parties are aligned.
-Path signals collaboration is not for all situations, however.
 It should also be noted that many complex cases would require significant developments in order to become feasible.

 Some of the most difficult areas are listed below.
 Research on these